bioinformatics-centre/kaiju/README.md

 7. matching fragment sequence(s)

-NB: Since the _nr_ database aggregates multiple genes of identical sequences, only the first accession number for each sequence is kept in Kaiju's database and therefore also in the output file.
+NB: Since the _nr_ database aggregates multiple genes of identical sequences, only the first accession number for each sequence in the database is kept in Kaiju's database and therefore also in the output file.

+The number of taxon identifiers (column 5) and accession numbers (column 5) is limited to 20 entries each in order to reduce large outputs produced by highly abundant protein sequences in _nr_, e.g. from HIV.

 ## Classification accuracy